tristanpendergrass/idle-game/README.md

 - [x] Final polish

 ## Version 0.1.1
+- [ ] Move things that should be in Game/ to Game/
+- [ ] Make release checklist. - change dev flags to prod flags, update version number in sidebar
+- [ ] Fix some icons not showing in prod for items (soot2?)
-- [ ] Fix performance by insuring no calls to intToString in game tick
+- [x] Fix performance by insuring no calls to intToString in game tick
+- [ ] Add dev flag to randomize color scheme between light and dark rather than use the correct one so that i see it both ways more often

 ## Version 0.2
 ### Tech stuff